-What civil law causes of action are available against businesses for human rights abuses committed by the business?
-What elements are required to establish liability?
-What defences apply and what remedies are available?
+What civil law causes of action are available against businesses for human rights abuses?

-According to article 12 of RA Civil Procedure Code, the court shall institute a civil case only based on a statement of claim or an application.
-Therefore, the only possible way to bring business to civil liability is to bring a claim (lawsuit) against the business.
+According to article 12 of the Civil Procedure Code, the court shall institute a civil case only based on a statement of claim or an application; therefore, the only possible way to bring a business to civil liability is to bring a claim (lawsuit) against the business.

-The one shall be liable for the failure to fulfil or improper fulfilment of an obligation where there is fault, unless otherwise provided for by law or contract.
-The Civil Code enshrines general ways of protection of civil rights amongst which recognition of the right, restoration of the situation having existed before the violation of the right, compensation for damages, etc.
+The business will be liable for the failure to fulfil or improper fulfilment of an obligation where there is fault, unless otherwise provided for by law or contract.

+The Civil Code enshrines general ways of protecting civil rights, among which are recognition of the right, restoration of the situation that existed before the violation of the right and compensation for damage.